-Several of the community submissions to the Decadal Survey articulated the need for high-temporal-resolution measurements to advance science in relation to air quality and coastal ecosystems.
+Several of the community submissions to the Decadal Survey articulated the need for high temporal resolution measurements to advance science in relation to coastal ecosystems and air quality.
 This resulted in the recommendation of the GEO-CAPE for the second deployment phase, identified in the report as 2013-2017.
 This ambitious schedule is critically dependent on the influx of additional funding, another key recommendation of the NRC.
-The panel proposed that the GEO-CAPE mission consist of three instruments in geosynchronous orbit: an ultraviolet-visible-near-infrared (UV-VIS-NIR) wide-area imaging spectrometer (7-km nadir pixel), a pointable high-spatial resolution (250-m nadir pixel) imaging spectrometer with a 300 km field of view, and an IR correlation radiometer for mapping carbon monoxide (CO) over an area consistent with the wide-area imaging spectrometer.